ehtiramabdullayev/auto1-coding-task/README.md

 ```
 1 Let's keep it simple

-Storage
+Storage:
+a.
 Write a method that takes two parameters: a key and a secret.
 Store them and return the given key.

 Constraints:
-1. key (not longer than 20): f.e. mY-cUsTom-kEy
+a. key (not longer than 20): f.e. mY-cUsTom-kEy
-2. secret: f.e.
+b. secret: f.e.
 My secret no one should know!
-3. key (case-insensitive): f.e. "mY-cUsTom-kEy" or "my-custom-key"
+c. key (case-insensitive): f.e. "mY-cUsTom-kEy" or "my-custom-key"

 Retrieval:
+a.
 Write a method that takes one parameter, the key, and returns the stored secret.

 -------------------------------